-Take Desiccated coconut powder in a bowl.
-Add curd, water & sugar to it.
+Take coconut powder, yogurt & water in a bowl.
 Mix well.
 Let it soak like this for 5 minutes.
 In the mean time lets proceed to next step.

 Dry roast the peanuts in a small pan.
 You can add oil if you want but I generally don’t add at this step as we will put it tadka in chutney later on.
 Keep these roasted peanuts aside.

-Now add the soaked coconut, curd, water mixture in a chutney jar.
-Add salt, lemon juice, roasted peanuts and green chillies.
+Now add the soaked coconut mixture in a chutney jar.
+Add salt, sugar, lemon juice, ginger, roasted peanuts and green chillies.
 If the curd is already sour you can skip or reduce the quantity of lemon juice.

-Grind till all the ingredients are crushed & mixed properly.
+Grind till all the ingredients are blended properly.
 At this point taste it once to adjust the salt or lemon as per your taste.
 Transfer it in a serving bowl.